scipionesarlo/rhtmlPictographs/README.md

-An R HTMLWidget that displays a single cropped image infographic
+An R HTMLWidget that can generate single image graphics, mutli image graphics, or a table of single/multi image graphics.

 # Installation

 Prerequisites: